 A Detroit-born poet of pop who transformed personal grief and a cross-country walk into introspective anthems of resilience.

-Mike Posner emerged as a slick, synth-pop hitmaker with 2010's "Cooler Than Me," but his artistic journey has been one of profound reinvention.
-The son of a lawyer and a teacher from Detroit, he studied at Duke University while crafting beats and songs, eventually landing a major label deal.
-Initial success gave way to a period of searching, leading him to write for others and explore deeper themes.
+Mike Posner wrote and performed the 2010 synth-pop hit "Cooler Than Me."
+Born in 1988, the son of a lawyer and a teacher from Detroit, he studied at Duke University while crafting beats and songs, eventually landing a major label deal.
 His 2016 album 'At Night, Alone.' and the smash "I Took a Pill in Ibiza" (in its remixed form) revealed a vulnerable songwriter beneath the pop exterior.
-After the death of his father, Posner embarked on a literal and metaphorical journey, walking across the United States.
-This pilgrimage fueled his later work, including the Grammy-nominated song "Look What I've Become," cementing his evolution from pop sensation to a thoughtful, resilient voice processing life's trials through music.
+After the death of his father, Posner walked across the United States.
+This pilgrimage fueled his later work, including the Grammy-nominated song "Look What I've Become."
+His artistic journey has been one of profound reinvention, evolving from pop sensation to a thoughtful voice processing life's trials through music.

 1981–1996